ebenefuenf/quma/docs/namespaces.rst

 as a direct member of *db* or *cur*.

-You can add custom methods to these objects by putting a :file:`__init__.py` file to the subfolder which is your namespace and adds a subclass of :class:`quma.Namespace` to it.
-The class must have the name of the folder with the first letter uppercase.
+You can add custom methods to these objects by putting a :file:`__init__.py` file into the subfolder which is your namespace and by adding a subclass of :class:`quma.Namespace` to it.
+The class must have the same name as the folder with the first letter uppercase.

 ::